CDOT-CV/Work_Zone/README.md

 ## Project Description

 This project is an open source, proof of concept work zone data Exchange .
-The purpose of this tool is to  build a translator from iCone data to the WZDx message (3.0) and identify additional required data by WZDx that can be populated by other CDOT Work Zone resources.
+The purpose of this tool is to  build a translator from iCone data to the WZDx message (3.0) and identify additional required data by WZDx that can be populated by other CDOT Work Zone resources.Basically,in this project ,we run the python script to parse the icone data xml file which genrates wzdx 3.0 messages in a geojson file.

 ## Prerequisites

 Requires:

 - Python 3.6 (or higher)
-  - XML
-  - GeoJson
-  - image
+  - xmltodict

 ## Environment Setup